anhquan99/markdown/Technical/DevOps/Kubernetes/Kubectl.md

 ## Behind the scenes
-1. Master node (control planen), the scheduler analyzes currently running Pods and finds the best Node for the new Pods(s).
+1. Master node (control plane), the scheduler analyzes currently running Pods and finds the best Node for the new Pods(s).
 2. The newly created worker node will be moved to 1 current worker node.
 3. The kubelet manages the Pods and containers (starting, checking health, ...).
 ## CLI